inkandswitch/patchwork/core/elements/src/isolation/README.md

 ### TODOs

-- [ ] **Remove auto-allowlisting of unknown documents.** Once the Author ID API is available and iframe-created documents can be identified by their author ID, remove the blanket auto-allowlist for unknown documents and replace it with: (1) auto-allowlist documents whose author matches the iframe's assigned author ID, (2) prompt the user for all other unknown documents.
-See the Author ID API item under "Waiting on automerge/keyhive teams".
 - [ ] **Security audits.** Run this implementation through security review and adversarial testing.

 ### Waiting on automerge/keyhive teams

 These are API changes being developed by the automerge and keyhive teams.
 The isolation architecture depends on them but cannot implement them until they ship.

 - **Author ID API.** Configure an author ID on the iframe's Repo so that edits made by tools are correctly attributed.
 The iframe repo will be configured with the isolation identity's author ID.
 (Not yet available on main.)
-Once available:
+Once available, improve the unknown-document handling in `onAccessRequest`:
-  - When the intermediary encounters an unknown document whose author matches the iframe's assigned author ID, auto-allowlist it (the iframe created it).
+  - When the intermediary encounters an unknown document whose author matches the iframe's assigned author ID, auto-allowlist it (the iframe created it) instead of prompting.
-  - For unknown documents with a different author, prompt the user instead of auto-allowlisting.
+  - For unknown documents with a different author, keep prompting the user.
-  - This replaces the current blanket auto-allowlist workaround for unknown documents.
+  - Today, _all_ unknown documents prompt the user (the blanket auto-allowlist workaround has been removed); this change would restore silent access for the iframe's own creations only.
 - **"Signed or signable" bridge config.** Configure the bridge connection (NetworkAdapter or similar) between the intermediary repo and the iframe repo to only accept signed or signable commits from the iframe direction.
 Signable commits are signed with the isolation identity; mis-attributed commits are dropped.
 (Not yet available.)

 ### Tracked separately